dat-ecosystem-archive/old-website/posts/2016-01-19-brief-history-of-dat.md

 In our case we were torn between a tabular data workflow (importing CSVs row by row, re-importing CSVs when individual rows are edited, with key/value database semantics) and a file based workflow (like Dropbox or rsync where we are agnostic to the actual contents and format of the files).

 We decided a "files-first" approach is the way forward.
-Modelling more complex tabular data workflows on top of Dat is still possible, but we are treating it as an advanced use case.
+Modeling more complex tabular data workflows on top of Dat is still possible, but we are treating it as an advanced use case.
 As a result, the new 1.0 command-line API looks like this:

 ```
 $ dat link